 - 1. From the navigation panel, go to General > Parental control. - 2.
-Click ON to enable Parental Control. - Select the client whose network usage you want to control.
+Click Enable to activate Parental Control.

+Select the client whose network usage you want to control.
 You may also key in the client's MAC address in the Client MAC Address column.